maximelovino/festiv.al/README.md

 ### Aggregation of the different events informations providers

-We're gonna group the information coming from the events providers API by putting them in a database and generating an `event_id` in our database that we're gonna send to the client to identify uniquely an event.
+We're gonna group the informations coming from the events providers API by putting them in a database and generating an `event_id` in our database that we're gonna send to the client to identify uniquely an event.
 For the database, we're gonna use MySQL.